Menachem Mendel Schneerson: Marriage and family life

 In 1923, Schneerson visited the sixth Chabad-Lubavitch Rebbe, Yosef Yitzchak Schneersohn, for the first time.
-He met the rabbi's middle daughter Chaya Mushka (Mousia) – they were distant cousins.
-Sometime later they became engaged, but were not married until 1928 in Warsaw, Poland.
+He met the rabbi's middle daughter Chaya Mushka—they were distant cousins.
+Sometime later, they became engaged but were not married until 1928 in Warsaw, Poland.
 Taking great pride in his son-in-law's outstanding scholarship, Yosef Yitzchak asked him to engage in learned conversation with the great Torah scholars that were present at the wedding, such as Meir Shapiro and Menachem Ziemba.
-Menachem Mendel and Chaya Mushka were married for 60 years, and were childless.
+Menachem Mendel and Chaya Mushka were married for 60 years and were childless.

-Menachem Mendel Schneerson and Yosef Yitzchak Schneersohn were both descendants of Menachem Mendel Schneersohn, known as the Tzemach Tzedek, the third Rebbe of Chabad Lubavitch.
+Menachem Mendel and Yosef Yitzchak were both descendants of Menachem Mendel Schneersohn, known as the Tzemach Tzedek, the third Rebbe of Chabad.
 Schneerson later commented that the day of his marriage bound the community to him and him to the community.

-In 1947 Schneerson traveled to Paris, to take his mother, Chana Schneerson, back to New York City with him.
-Schneerson would visit her every day and twice each Friday and prepare her a tea.
+In 1947, Schneerson traveled to Paris to take his mother, Chana Schneerson, back to New York City with him.
+Schneerson would visit her every day and twice each Friday and prepare her tea.
 In 1964, Chana Schneerson died.

-On February 10, 1988, Schneerson's wife, Chaya Mushka Schneerson died.
-A year after the death of his wife, when the traditional year of Jewish mourning had passed, Schneerson moved into his study above the central Lubavitch synagog on Eastern Parkway.
+On February 10, 1988, Schneerson's wife Chaya died.
+A year after the death of his wife, when the traditional year of Jewish mourning had passed, Schneerson moved into his study above the central Lubavitch synagogue on Eastern Parkway.

 Berlin

-After his wedding to Chaya Mushka in 1928, Schneerson and his wife moved to Berlin, where he was assigned specific communal tasks by his father-in-law Yosef Yitzchak Schneersohn, who also requested that he write scholarly annotations to the responsa and various hasidic discourses of the earlier Rebbes of Chabad-Lubavitch.
+After his wedding to Chaya Mushka in 1928, Schneerson and his wife moved to Berlin in the Weimar Republic (now part of Germany), where he was assigned specific communal tasks by his father-in-law, who also requested that he write scholarly annotations to the responsa and various Hasidic discourses of the earlier Rebbes of Chabad-Lubavitch.
 Schneerson studied mathematics, physics, and philosophy at the University of Berlin.
 He would later recall that he enjoyed Erwin Schrödinger's lectures.
-His father-in-law took great pride in his erudite son-in-law's scholarly attainments, and paid for all the tuition expenses and helped facilitate his studies throughout.
+His father-in-law took great pride in his son-in-law's scholarly attainments and paid for all the tuition expenses and helped facilitate his studies throughout.

-During his stay in Berlin, his father-in-law encouraged him to become more of a public figure, but Schneerson described himself as an introvert, and was known to plead with acquaintances not to make a fuss over the fact that he was the son-in-law of Yosef Yitzchak Schneersohn.
+During his stay in Berlin, his father-in-law encouraged him to become more of a public figure, but Schneerson described himself as an introvert, and was known to have pleaded with acquaintances not to make a fuss over the fact that he was the son-in-law of Yosef Yitzchak.

-While in Berlin, Schneerson met Joseph B. Soloveitchik and the two formed a friendship that remained between them years later when they both emigrated to America.

-He wrote hundreds of pages of his own original Torah discourses, and conducted a serious interchange of halachic correspondence with many of Eastern Europe's leading rabbinic figures, including the Talmudic genius known as the Rogachover Gaon.
-In 1933 he also met with Chaim Elazar Shapiro, as well as with Talmudist Shimon Shkop.
-During this time he kept a diary in which he would carefully document his private conversations with his father-in-law, as well as his kabbalistic correspondence with his father, Levi Yitzchak Schneerson.
+While in Berlin, Schneerson met Joseph B. Soloveitchik and the two formed a friendship that remained between them years later when they emigrated to America.
+He wrote hundreds of pages of his own original Torah discourses, and conducted a serious interchange of halachic correspondence with many of Eastern Europe's leading rabbinic figures, including the Rogachover Gaon.
+In 1933, he also met with Chaim Elazar Shapiro, as well as with Talmudist Shimon Shkop.
+During this time, he kept a diary in which he would carefully document his private conversations with his father-in-law, as well as his kabbalistic correspondence with his father, Levi Yitzchak.